 - User-friendly: Easy to use, easy to set-up, and easy to maintain

 - Mobile: Has wheels and fits through most doorways

 - Clean: Uses HEPA filtration

 - Quiet: Sound level is just 68 dBA

 - Cost-effective: Our best deal for a turnkey solution

 Processing a large volume of parts?
 Need more throughput than a manual system can provide?
-Comco automated MicroBlasting systems deliver all the benefits of our manual systems but with greater precision and efficiency for heavy production environments.
+Comco automated MicroBlasting systems deliver all the benefits of our manual systems but with greater precision and efficiency for heavy production environments and the manufacture of medical devices with precise specifications.
 Both the Advanced Lathe and the JetCenter are designed for the steady processing of precision parts.
 Each automated system is customizable from a proven platform and delivered as a turnkey solution.

 Sample Parts Testing